By Atom | Jun 20, 2023, 4:25 PM

-Atom Nucleus is an adaptive 11 plus online course that tailors your child's personalised learning journey.
-They'll be able to cover all elements of 11 plus topics at the pace that's right for them.
+Atom Nucleus is an 11 plus online course that tailors your child's personalised learning journey to cover all elements of the Buckinghamshire Secondary Transfer Test at the right pace for them.

 Setting regular goals and celebrating achievements will help keep motivation high.
 Atom Nucleus offers data-driven insights into your child’s progress towards mastering the 11 plus curriculum, making it easy to see where they need to focus next.